Déjà Vu Without Memory: When Recognition Has No Source

 Conclusion

-Déjà vu without memory is not about remembering the past or seeing the future.
-It is about recognition without narrative — a moment when perception briefly encounters itself without explanation.
+Déjà vu without memory is neither a recollection of the past nor a premonition of the future.
+It is recognition without narrative—a moment when perception momentarily collides with itself without explanation.
+It is neither a mistake nor a message.
+It is a signal.